qwikdraw/shader-pixel/README.md

 # Shader Pixel
-Integrating objects rendered in the fragment shader with a polygon scene In C++ and Opengl
+Experimental rendering system integrating objects rendered in the fragment shader with a polygon scene in C++ and OpenGL 4
 Most objects are rendered with a raymarching technique, but the system supports any kind of rendering possible from the fragment shader.